coldbox-modules/module-template/readme.md

 * `tests` - All your testing specs should go here.
 Please notice the commented out ORM fixtures.
 Enable them if your module requires ORM
 * `.cfconfig.json` - A prepared cfconfig json file so your engine data is consistent.
 Modify as needed.
 * `.env.sample` - An environment property file sample.
 Copy and create a `.env` if your app requires it.
-* `server-xx@x.json` - A set of json files to configure the major engines your modules supports.

 ## API Docs